ReZonArc/coscheminformatics/examples/README.md

-This directory contains examples of defining atoms, bonds, molecules and reactions in [Atomese](https://wiki.opencog.org/w/Atomese) using several different executation environments: 1) Scheme, 2) Python,
+This directory contains examples of defining atoms, bonds, molecules and reactions in [Atomese](https://wiki.opencog.org/w/Atomese) using several different execution environments: 1) Scheme, 2) Python,
 3) Python within Jupyter notebooks.
-Recall that Atomese can be freely mixed between scheme and python: under the covers, the data is always in Atomese, and not in the programmming language environment itself.
+Recall that Atomese can be freely mixed between scheme and python: under the covers, the data is always in Atomese, and not in the programming language environment itself.
 (See the examples in the core AtomSpace git repo for demos.)

 ## Python